microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamjoiningdisabledeventmessagedetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents details for team joining disabled event message.
+Represents the details of an event message about team joining disabled.
 This message is generated when joining is disabled for a team.